mandelsoft/kubelink/README.md

 In all cases the option `--dns-propagation` must be set to enable the DNS feature.
 By default, only the foreign clusters are included in the mesh's top-level domain.
-To provide a uniform DNS hierachy in all clusters of the mesh inclusing the local cluster, the optional option `--cluster-name` can be set, which provides a dedicated sub domain in the `kubelink.`top-level domain for the local cluster.
+To provide a uniform DNS hierarchy in all clusters of the mesh including the local cluster, the optional option `--cluster-name` can be set, which provides a dedicated sub domain in the `kubelink.`top-level domain for the local cluster.

+If your cluster uses *coredns* for the local cluster DNS service, which supports the `coredns-custom` config map, the option `--coredns-configure` can be used to automatically connect the mesh DNS with your cluster DNS.

 A typical option set for the broker to enable the full service looks like this (for the example cluster `kubelink1`):